SAP-archive/teched2020-DAT162/exercises/ex1/README.md

 6. Now we can finally deploy the .mtar, which is the last step of the process.
 Open the "mta_archives" folder in the project, right click on the "SalarySQLDemo_0.0.2.mtar" file and choose "Deploy" -> "Deploy to SAP Cloud Platform".
 <br>![](/exercises/ex1/images/deploy_mtar.png)

-7. You will be asked for a destination, while the endpoint chosen in Exercise 1.1 should be pre-chosen.
+7. You will be asked for a destination.
+The endpoint chosen in Exercise 1.1 should be pre-chosen (if not, please select it in the dropdown menu).
 Click "Deploy" to start the deployment.
 <br>![](/exercises/ex1/images/final_deploy_endpoint.png)

-8. Again, for the very first deployment, this might take a while it will get faster later.
-Once this is done, the console prints that:
+8. Again, for the very first deployment, this might take a while.
+It will get faster later.
+Once this is done, the console prints the following:
 <br>![](/exercises/ex1/images/deployment_successful.png)